-Pre-surgical blood screens are always recommended for our patients.
+Pre-surgical blood screens are always required now for our patients.
 This evaluates the function of the liver, kidneys and other internal organs, to ensure that they are healthy enough to metabolize the anesthetic agents used.
 It also helps us determine if there is an underlying infection, anemia, or dehydration that needs to be addressed before undergoing anesthesia.

 With the pre-surgical evaluation completed, the veterinarian and technician will decide on the proper pre-anesthetic protocol used prior to surgery.
 This is a calculated amount of various types of drugs that help your pet to stay calm and comfortable before the procedure begins.